 The defendant will pay for the examination as part of the court costs applied to the criminal case.
-Under the statute for the evaluation of mental condition of defendant, the mental health professional tasked with the evaluation can even request info from family members and others in your household if they feel they need it, though those people are not obligated to provide anything.
-In complex criminal cases where mental state is considered a factor, it's important that you work with the most experienced defense lawyers you can find.
+Under the statute for the evaluation of the mental condition of the defendant, the mental health professional tasked with the evaluation can even request info from family members and others in your household if they feel they need it.
+However, those people are not obligated to provide anything.
+In complex criminal cases where mental state is considered a factor, you must work with the most experienced Cleveland family crimes lawyers you can find.

 The intimate nature of many family offenses charges means that your attorneys have to be able to protect your reputation as well as your freedom.
 In a high-profile case or a case that’s gained notoriety in the community, you don’t have to be convicted to face serious repercussions from the allegations against you.

 You need an experienced trial lawyer with in-depth knowledge of both criminal and family law.
 Experienced Cleveland family crime lawyers such as the ones at our firm know how to manage every aspect of your case, from protecting your privacy and reputation to fighting the charges against you every step of the way.
 When you’re facing charges for family crimes, call a criminal and family law attorney at Patituce & Associates right away at (216) 208-4137.